AbdelrahmanIbrahimG/TOP_fake_news_classifier/README.md

 **Cut Through the Noise.
 Get the Real Story with TOP**

 In today's digital age, misinformation spreads like wildfire.
-To combat this challenge, we've developed the **Truth or Propaganda (TOP)** project—a comprehensive solution that combines cutting-edge AI, APIs, and user-friendly interfaces.
+To combat this challenge, we've developed the **TOP** project.
+A comprehensive solution that combines cutting-edge AI, APIs, and user-friendly interfaces.

  Before we begin.
 Check out the workflow architecture of how TOP works: